 Using conceptual models to illustrate software

-I want to remind you that for this course when we’re talking technology we’re primarily concerned with software elements of ebusiness so for our purposes we can worry less about hardware just now.
-While there are different types of software (system software, embedded software, etc….) we will be primarily concerned with Application Software.
+Keeping up?
+In this simple post I want to remind you (yes again) that for this course when we’re talking technology we’re primarily concerned with software elements of ebusiness.
+For our purposes as managers we can simplify (abstract) the picture and worry less about hardware.
+A hardware technician can worry about the gory technical details of hardware infrastructure.
+This will allow us to focus on the areas most important to us.
+And while there are different types of software (system software, embedded software, etc….) we will be primarily concerned with Application Software.

 Here are just a few examples...

 Conceptual modeling is really just illustrating a concept and there really is no one set of rules.
 Notice that in some examples there may be elements of hardware mixed in for convenience.
 Even though we aren't focused on hardware their physical nature can help us to represent the distributed elements of a software system.

 Always bear in mind that with software perspective is everything.
 Sometimes we will take a 50,000 foot level overview of a broad system - a complete set of software components.
 And sometimes we will drill down to look in more detail at a particular subsystem or component within the set.
 And, yes, sometimes we will even look in great detail at the sub components that make up each component.
 Aids which represent all these different perspectives, when collected together, give us the conceptual tools we need to break down a software system to gain a coherent understanding of its features and interactions.